graphhopper/graphhopper/docs/core/profiles.md

 in which case the models you send with the requests will be merged with an 'empty' custom model (containing no rules).

 todonow: cross-querying with LM profiles
+todonow: do we mention here (or at least in custom weighting java docs that whenever we set priority < 1 we have some kind of short_fastest weighting?)